-How We Use AI
+How I Use AI

-Where AI fits in our workflow
+Where AI fits in my workflow

 - Research helper: to gather sources, definitions, and angles we then verify.